 CREEPY GELATIN EXPERIMENT

-FAKE SNOT GELATIN SLIME
+FAKE SNOT SLIME

 You can’t have a list of edible science experiments without mentioning fake snot!
 Another gross, creepy science activity that my kiddo loves is making fake snot.
 Read more…